Content Delivery Networks (CDNs)

 A CDN is a geographically distributed network consisting of proxy and file servers in datacenters connected by high-speed backbone networks.
 CDNs are used to reduce latency and load times for a specified set of files and objects in a web site or service.
 A CDN may have many thousands of endpoints for optimal servicing of incoming requests from any location.

 CDNs are used by most enterprise cloud services.
 Cloud services like Office 365 have millions of customers downloading a mix of proprietary content (such as emails) and generic content (such as icons) at one time.
 It's more efficient to put images everyone uses, like icons, as close to the user's computer as possible.
 It isn't practical for every cloud service to build CDN datacenters that store this generic content in every metropolitan area, or even in every major Internet hub around the world, so some of these CDNs are shared.

 How do CDNs make services work faster?

-Downloading common objects like icons over and over again can take up network bandwidth that can be better used for downloading important personal content, like email or documents.
+Downloading common objects like site images and icons over and over again can take up network bandwidth that can be better used for downloading important personal content, like email or documents.
 Because Office 365 uses an architecture that includes CDNs, the icons, scripts, and other generic content can be downloaded from servers closer to client computers, making the downloads faster.
 This means faster access to your personal content, which is securely stored in Office 365 datacenters.